bxlab/cmdb-quantbio/assignments/bootcamp/statistical_modeling/assignment/index.md

 * Is this relationship significant?
 * What is the size of this relationship?

-8. Plot a histogram of the number of maternal de novo mutations and paternal de novo mutations per proband on a single plot with semi-transparency (upload as `ex2_c.png`).
+8. Plot a histogram of the number of maternal de novo mutations and paternal de novo mutations per proband on a single plot with semi-transparency (and upload as `ex2_c.png`).

 9. Test whether the number of maternally inherited de novo mutations per proband is significantly different than the number of paternally inherited de novo mutations per proband.